yewfia30/javascript_event/README.md

 - Use dispatchEvent

 - Prepare one object, anything is good
   Using Link object in this sample

--Add your own event listener to this link
+- Add your own event listener to this link
   This part will be done by User

--Fire your own event
+- Fire your own event
   This part will be done by Supplier

 ## Description
--init method
+- init method
   Set up a listener for your own event at initialization If it is myevent1, the alert shows fired 1
   If it is myevent2, the alert shows fired 2

--func1 and func2 method
+- func1 and func2 method
  make event object and specify event type and fire event by dispatchEvent